 ASAP POLICIES AND PROCEDURES

-If your child has a fever (over 100°) or diarrhea for at least 24 hours before a class day, you may not send them to SixTwelve.
+If your child is vomiting, has a fever (over 100°) or diarrhea for at least 24 hours before a class day, you may not send them to SixTwelve.
 This is to protect the other students and the teachers so that we can welcome your child back when he or she is healthy and learning can continue.
 If you will not be sending your child to school due to illness, or any other reason, please call SixTwelve (405-208-8291) to leave a message.
 We will return your call and check on your student as soon as possible.

 If prescription medication is to be administered at SixTwelve, it must be in the original prescription containers accompanying a note from the prescribing physician and a release from the legal guardian allowing The ASAP teachers to administer the medication.